Delete Attributes

 In general, you can only delete data from your own wallet and never from the peer’s.
 So, for example you can delete Attributes a peer shared with you from your wallet, but you can’t delete Attributes you shared with a peer from their wallet.
 Wanting to do so, you need to send a Request to the peer, asking them to delete the respective Attribute.
 Note that this doesn’t automatically delete their Attribute, since the peer may have a valid reason to still keep it for a certain amount of time.

-Request the deletion of own Attributes from peer
+Request the deletion of emitted Attributes from recipient

-Wanting to delete a peer shared Attribute owned by you from the peer technically describes the endeavor of withdrawing the permission you gave them to use your Attribute.
+Wanting to delete an emitted Attribute from its recipient technically describes the endeavor of withdrawing the permission you gave them to use your Attribute.

 To this end, a Request must be used with a DeleteAttributeRequestItem.

-A possible Request for deleting a peer shared Attribute from a peer could look as follows:
+A possible Request for deleting an Attribute could look as follows:

 {